hypertrack/sdk-react-native/README.md

 Be advised, purpose strings are mandatory, and the app crashes without them.

-### Step 6. (optional) Enable remote notifications
+### Step 6.
+Enable remote notifications

 The SDK has a bi-directional communication model with the server.
-This enables the SDK to run on a variable frequency model, which balances the fine trade-off between low latency tracking and battery efficiency, and improve robustness.
+This enables the SDK to run on a variable frequency model, which balances the fine trade-off between low latency tracking and battery efficiency, and improves robustness.
 For this purpose, the iOS SDK uses APNs silent remote notifications and Android SDK uses FCM silent notifications.

 #### iOS